 Sarah has been a meditation practitioner since 1996 and a student of Sakyong Mipham Rinpoche since 2000.
 She completed four years as the Shambhala Times Editor-in-Chief and she has a degree from Naropa University entitled Embodied Systems.
 After living in Nepal for a year, Sarah spent four years helping to run the Shambhala Meditation Center of Boston, followed by two years living at Karme Choling.
 In 2015, she launched The Presence Point so that she could follow her passion of serving leaders in a more formal way.

 Besides raising her two young daughters, Odessa Rose and Indigo Poppy, Sarah enjoys working in her garden, quilting, and reading out loud (listen to a story she recorded here!).
 Sarah is also hard at work on a series of books about leadership as well as producing her forthcoming Podcast: Genuine.
 Through her business, she also spends her time mentoring leaders, leading workshops on embodiment and creative process, supporting organizations develop a culture of kindness and also being the Secretary/Treasurer for her local BNI Chapter for one year and is an active member of her chapter as a Visitor Host, is a member of the Vermont Businesses for Social Responsibility networking organization and Vermont's Main Street Alliance, a policy organization.
 She serves Shambhala currently as Communications Officer for the Shabchi Corps, the international group of women who serve as attendants to the Sakyong Wangmo, Khandro Tseyang.
-Sarah lives with her husband Scott and daughter Odessa Rose in a beautiful home high on a hill in north-central Vermont.
+Sarah lives with her husband Scott Robbins (who works for Circus Smirkus) and daughters in a beautiful home high on a hill in north-central Vermont.